cantr1/DataAnalystPortfolio/README.md

 Below is an overview of select projects I have developed, showcasing my abilities in data analysis, visualization, and interpretation.
 Each project is aimed at delivering actionable insights to a specific audience, utilizing various data science techniques and tools.

-- Apple App Store Data Analysis
+Apple App Store Data Analysis

     Objective: Provide actionable insights to aspiring software developers on market trends.

     Tools & Methods:

         SQL: Executed complex queries to extract and analyze key data points from the App Store dataset.

         Analysis: Identified popular categories, trends in user ratings, and pricing strategies that correlate with higher user ratings and engagement.

-- Israel-Palestine Casualties in Gaza Data Analysis
+Israel-Palestine Casualties in Gaza Data Analysis

     Objective: Offer comprehensive insights into the conflict's human impact for educators, historians, and policymakers.

     Tools & Methods:

         Python: Employed data manipulation libraries (pandas) to cleanse and structure casualty data.

         Tableau: Created compelling visualizations to depict the temporal and demographic distribution of casualties, enhancing understanding of the conflict's human toll.

-- Heart Disease Analysis in the American Population
+Heart Disease Analysis in the American Population

     Objective: Aid healthcare professionals and patients in understanding and preventing heart disease, a leading health concern in the USA.

     Tools & Methods:

         Python: Conducted correlational analysis with Seaborn and created visualizations with MatPlotLib to identify risk factors associated with heart disease.

         Insights: Compiled a report detailing the relationship between key heart health metrics and the prevalence of heart disease to inform preventative care strategies.

-- Cyber Security Salary Analysis Project
+Cyber Security Salary Analysis Project

     Objective: Provide valuable insights into the salary trends and disparities in the cyber security industry, aimed at guiding professionals, recruiters, and industry analysts.

     Tools & Methods:

         Jupyter: Utilized as the primary interactive development environment for exploratory data analysis and visualization.
 Enabled seamless integration of code, visual output, and narrative text.

         Python: Leveraged for robust data processing and analysis.
         Utilized libraries such as pandas for data manipulation and NumPy for numerical computations.

-    Matplotlib (MPL): Employed for creating detailed and informative visualizations.
+        Matplotlib (MPL) & Seaborn (SNS): Employed for creating detailed and informative visualizations.
         Designed graphs and charts to illustrate salary trends, employment variations, and experience-based differences in compensation within the cyber security field.

 Each project is accompanied by a thorough README document, providing an overview of the project's context, the analytical approach taken, and a summary of findings.
 By perusing these projects, you will gain insights into my problem-solving capabilities, technical expertise, and ability to communicate complex data-driven insights in a clear and impactful manner.